ClintH/ixfx/www/src/pages/en/demos/stateMachine.md

 ---

 A _state machine_ allows for a controlled change from one state to another.
-It is defined in advance with what states are possible for the machine, and what transitions are possible.

-A state machine is preferred over having various variables tracking state because of the strictness it enforces.
-It can help you catch errors in your coding and makes coding simpler when you know there are a fixed number of well-defined states to handle.
+It sets up a well-defined set of possible states and what transitions are possible between them.
+It's up to you to 'drive' the machine, telling it when to transition.

+State machines can be defined using a plain object, with keys the list of possible states, and the values state(s) that are possible to change to, or null if no further changes are possible.

+## Example definitions

 A simple state machine is a light switch, it has two states: _on_ and _off_.
 When the light is _on_, the only other state is _off_.
 And vice-versa:

 ```js
 {
   "on": "off",